Papipeto/Parabola/README.md

 # Parabola
-Study on the trajectory of a projectile depending on the wind, the power and the angle of the shot.
+Study of the trajectory of a projectile depending on the wind, the power and the angle of the shot.

+### Current state
+* Tools (axes, grid, basic display)
+* Simplest parabol implemented f(x) = ax² + bx + c